Mary-Anne Martin, President

 Sofia Lacayo Remy, Associate

 After 6 years of directing the gallery at MAM/FA, Sofia moved to Miami, Florida to become our regional associate.
 With MAM/FA she continues to work with collectors of Latin American art and to develop new business in the South Florida area.
-She focuses on consulting new collectors in building important Latin American collections as well on continuing to work with established clientele in selling inventory and receiving consignments.
+She focuses on consulting with new collectors who are building important Latin American collections as well on continuing to assist established clientele with selling works and receiving consignments.

 Lynn Harrison Bump, Director of Computer Services